Search for the Electric Dipole Moment and anomalous magnetic moment of the tau lepton at tau factories: Introduction

-When BSM with CP violation exists in the loop diagrams of the photon-lepton interaction vertex, e.g. in some supersymmetric model and extended technicolor model etc~\cite{Zhao:2014vga,Yamanaka:2014nba,Appelquist:2004mn,Ibrahim:2010va,Ilakovac:2013wfa}, the lepton can possess an EDM, which can be effectively represented by the operator
+When BSM exists in the loop diagrams of the photon-lepton interaction vertex, e.g. in some sypersymmetric model and extended technicolor model etc.~\cite{Zhao:2014vga,Yamanaka:2014nba,Appelquist:2004mn,Ibrahim:2008gg,Ibrahim:2010va,Ilakovac:2013wfa}, the lepton can possess extra EDM ($d_\ell$) and/or anomalous magnetic moment ($a_\ell = (g-2)/2$).
+The most general vertex function describing relevant interactions between lepton and photon can be written in the form~\cite{Eidelman}: